ably/ably-dotnet/README.md

 ## Documentation

-Visit `https://ably.com/docs` for a complete API reference and more examples.
+Visit [https://ably.com/docs](https://ably.com/docs) for a complete API reference and more examples.

 ## Installation

 The client library is available as a [nuget package](https://www.nuget.org/packages/ably.io/).

-You can install it from the Package Manager Console using this command
+You can install it from the Package Manager Console:

 ```shell
 PM> Install-Package ably.io
 ```

-or using the .NET CLI in your project directory using
+or using the .NET CLI in your project directory:

 ```shell
 dotnet add package ably.io